 But how did it come to this.
 How has this once vibrant city come to be practically deserted?

-The recent history of the city is marred by a number of bloody incidents culminating in the pre –dawn massacre of 25 February 1994 when the settler from the nearby Kiryat Arba, Baruch Goldstein, killed twenty –nine Muslim worshipers and wounded more than one hundred others in the Ibrahimi Mosque.
+The recent history of the city is marred by a number of bloody incidents culminating in the pre–dawn massacre of February 25, 1994 when the settler from the nearby Kiryat Arba, Baruch Goldstein, killed 29 Muslim worshipers and wounded more than 100 others in the Ibrahimi Mosque.

 Over the past decade the city endured one of the longest most devastating curfews imposed by the Israeli army on any other city in the occupied West Bank lasting for a total of more than 377 days including a period when it ran non-stop for 182 days with short breaks to enable residents to obtain provisions.
 During more than five hundred days, the Israeli army imposed a curfew that lasted for a few hours up to an entire day.
 The justification given for all this extreme action was “security.”
 The real reason was to help the settlers expand and connect their three settlement points together and with the nearby settlement of Kiryat Arba.

 As a result of all these actions the Old City of Hebron, a vibrant center for trade and commerce serving a population of 220,000 Palestinians from Hebron and its surrounding villages, has come to be known as H2, home for 400 illegal Jewish settlers living in 3 points each comprised of a building or small group of adjacent buildings traversing the city and connected to each other by a contiguous road open only to their traffic.
 This strip, stretching from the Kiryat Arba settlement in the east to the Jewish cemetery in the west, is separated from the rest of the city, and the army controls and restricts entry of Palestinians to it.